Ramsey numbers of ordered graphs: Ordered Ramsey numbers for specific classes of graphs

 \section{Ordered Ramsey numbers for specific classes of graphs}

-In this section we compute Ramsey numbers for various classes of ordered graphs such as ordered stars, cycles and paths.
-We also compare the obtained formulas and bounds with known Ramsey numbers of corresponding unordered graphs.
+In this section we compute ordered Ramsey numbers of certain ordered stars, paths and cycles.
+We compare the formulas and bounds obtained with known Ramsey numbers of the corresponding unordered graphs.